mindeng/c-yamux/README.md

 # c-yamux

 A C port of yamux.
-Unlike the Go library, it doesn't start a new thread for every stream, nor does it automatically send a ping.
+Unlike the Go library, it doesn't start a new thread (or something equivalent to a goroutine) to check for incoming messages , nor does it automatically ping every so often.

 ## Usage